 • Terms of sale and any seller-assisted financing

-The escrow company gets a payment at the completion of closing.
+The escrow agent receives a payment at the completion of closing.
 You'll know when it's time to submit the form of payment.

 The Escrow Holder Will: